mattiaburati/HDRTray-ColorProfile/README.md

 3. Right-click the HDRTray icon and select "Settings..." to configure your preferences

 ### Configuration
-The `HDRTray.ini` file allows you to configure:
+The `HDRTray.ini` file allows you to configure all color management settings.
+You can access it by right-clicking the tray icon and selecting "Settings..." or by editing it directly.

+**Note**: Configuration changes are automatically reloaded on every HDR/SDR toggle, so there's no need to restart the application after modifying the INI file.

 ```ini
 [Monitor]